Adoption of the euro in Bulgaria: Joining the eurozone

-On 26 June 2024, the ECB released their report confirming that the country had failed to comply with the inflation criteria and was therefore unable to join the eurozone on the 1 January 2025 target date.
+On 26 June 2024, the ECB released their report confirming that the country had failed to comply with the inflation criteria and was therefore unable to join the eurozone on 1 January 2025 target date.
 According to BNB's press website evroto.bg, it was projected that the inflation criteria would be met by the end of 2024, and that if it was, the country would request an off-cycle compliance re-assessment to get approval to adopt the euro as soon as possible.
 In June 2024, Bulgaria's acting finance minister said Bulgaria would need to reduce inflation in order to meet ECB requirements to adopt the euro in January 2026.

 As of July 2024, the process was in an advanced phase.
 Once the required level of convergence had been achieved, an off-cycle evaluation would be requested.
 On 26 July 2024, the members of the Bulgarian National Assembly adopted a decision obliging the Bulgarian government to speed up the process of introducing the common European currency.
-On August 7, the law on the introduction of the euro was adopted, which represented the most important legislative act necessary for the smooth running of the currency changeover process.
-167 MPs voted in support of the law, in particular MPs from the pro-European majority in the form of PP-DB, GERB and DPS, while 48 MPs from Revival (Vazrazhdane), independents and two Socialists voted against.
-Only the group of There is Such a People and one independent abstained.
+On 7 August, the law on the introduction of the euro was adopted, which represented the most important legislative act necessary for the smooth running of the currency changeover process.
+Out of 167 present members, 106 MPs voted in support of the law, in particular MPs from the pro-European majority in the form of PP-DB, GERB and DPS, while 48 MPs from Revival (Vazrazhdane), independents and two Socialists voted against.
+77 MPs were absent and 11 MPs from There is Such a People abstained.
 This law determines the terms and ways in which the currency will be changed.
-It was the final important legal act on the way to Bulgaria's euro adoption before fulfilling the last Maastricht criteria — that of price stability and, accordingly, the subsequent decision of the Council of the EU to introduce the euro in Bulgaria.
+It was the final important legal act on the way to Bulgaria's euro adoption before fulfilling the last Maastricht criteria—that of price stability and, accordingly, the subsequent decision of the Council of the EU to introduce the euro in Bulgaria.
 After the council made another decision on the issue, some regulations and other subnormative acts were to be adopted to regulate in greater detail what was written in the package of laws that Bulgaria adopted on the path to the eurozone.
 On 20 August 2024, President Rumen Radev signed a decree promulgating in the Bulgarian State Gazette the law on the euro, with which it officially entered into force.